Recent Posts

 It's important to know that water damage can get worse over time if not taken care of.
 Category deterioration means water contamination can go from a lower to a higher, more dangerous level.
 This happens as clean water sits still and mixes with different materials, causing germs to grow and more harmful substances to get in.

 For example, Category 1 water damage left untreated can degrade into Category 2 or even Category 3 water damage.
 Factors such as time, temperature, and environmental conditions can speed up this deterioration process.
-As water sits still, it becomes a perfect breeding ground for bacteria, viruses, and mold, worsening indoor air quality and carrying health risks to occupants.
+As water sits still, it becomes a perfect breeding ground for bacteria, and viruses, worsening indoor air quality and carrying health risks to occupants.

 To minimize category deterioration and prevent further contamination, it's crucial to act fast after a water damage incident.
 Even seemingly clean water can become more dangerous over time if not properly tackled.
 Professional water damage restoration companies can assess the extent of the damage, carry out appropriate cleanup measures, and prevent category deterioration through thorough drying, disinfection, and restoration efforts.